wgwhitecoding/wgwhitecoding/README.md

   A fun, interactive trivia game based on the popular TV show.

 - **[Portfolio](https://github.com/wgwhitecoding/portfolio)**
-  A personal portfolio showcasing my work, skills, and projects.
+  A personal portfolio showcasing my work, skills, and projects.(current / ongoing)

 - **[Love Running](https://github.com/wgwhitecoding/Love-Running)**
   A web application designed for running enthusiasts to track their progress and goals.